There are plenty of metrics for SaaS sales and marketing leaders to keep tabs on, but there's one dashboard every B2B software marketing leader...

 - CTA Clicks - The number of times a CTA was clicked in your posts.

 - Bounce Rate - The percentage of users that visit one page and then exit.
 A low bounce rate indicates that your content needs improvement or your audience can’t find what they are looking for.

 - Likes, Comments, Shares - The number of comments, likes or shares on your blog or social media allows you to keep track of how your audience is engaging with your content.
 You might find that you are producing content they find super valuable, or you might find out that your content needs work.

 There are some additional metrics you can look at so you know where and how to improve your content.

 Measuring your content isn’t a one-time effort.
-Like any process, having the right tools in place is crucial for identifying key opportunities, making meaningful changes and reporting results to your boss and/or stakeholders.
+Like any process, having the right monitoring and tools in place is crucial for identifying key opportunities, making meaningful changes and reporting results to your boss and/or stakeholders.

 Sometimes the content that you think is the best quality just doesn’t resonate with your audience.
 These metrics will help to not only help you identify poor-performing content that can be improved, but it will also allow you to find your best-performing content.
 Data analytics can help you to find the perfect recipe for your content so you can reach your content marketing goals.

 (Note: Some of your metrics may not change from week to week or month to month, use what works best for you)